legumeinfo/website-ui-specs/grin-data-explorer/README.md

   - Search all GRIN accessions
     - Select at least one trait
     - Select value of trait
-      - Use a range slider if the trait value is digital (numerical)
+      - Use two text boxes for the user entered Min and Max trait score the user wantx (numerical)
       - Use a multi select dropdown if the trait value is a character (alphabetical)

 ### Input Mockup Images